How to Cut Liners Out of Running Shorts & Why You Should

 - Fold the waistband over so it does not overlap the protruding liner

-- Secure one end of the shorts and pull the liners taught
+- Secure one end of the shorts and pull the liners taut

 - Make a pilot cut to get your scissor in